-Hey, I’m Sean O’Neill.
+Hey, I’m Sean.
 I grew up in Townsville, Australia, and earned an honours degree in psychology before moving overseas in 2014.
-I lived in Fiji for three years, before returning home in 2017 to continue working in finance.
+I lived in Fiji for three years, before returning home to continue working in finance.
 I contributed to Motley Fool Australia for five years, and moved to Sydney in 2018 to work on algorithmic content for Simply Wall St, becoming Head of the content product function there soon after.

 I left Simply Wall St in 2021, and currently work on brand & content, customer experience, and growth, for a large corporation.